The protection of wildlife considers all undomesticated life forms, including wild animals, birds, insects, plants, fungi, and microscopic organisms.

 Due to this ban, the number of Canadian sealers dropped by 90 percent.
 It is estimated that because of the ban that IFAW helped bring in, more than one million newborn seals were saved from slaughter over the next ten years.

 With North American being a hotbed for hurricanes, IFAW helped found the National Animal Rescue and Sheltering Coalition (NARSC) after hurricane Katrina.
 NARSC has rescued thousands of pets, delivering food and litter to the pets in shelters.

 The IUCN is a science-based network of more than eight thousand volunteer experts from almost every country globally.

 The volunteers all work together to achieve the vision of “a just world that values and conserves nature through positive action to reduce the loss of diversity of life on earth.“

 IUCN was established on 5 October 1948, in Fontainebleau, France, when representatives of governments and conservation organizations spurred by UNESCO, signed a formal act consulting the international Union for the protection of nature.

-Many of the IUCN members are deployed in more than 140 Specialist Groups, Red List Authorities, Task Forces and Conservation committees.
+Many of the IUCN members are deployed in more than 140 Specialist Groups, Red List Authorities, Task Forces, and Conservation committees.
 There are some groups mandated to address conservation issues related to particular groups of plants, fungi, or animals.

-Currently, IUCN is working on 2017-2020 programs addressing the following themes: Climate change, economics, ecosystem, and environmental law, forest conservation, global policies, marine and polar species, protected areas, science and knowledge, social policy, water, and world heritage.
+Currently, IUCN is working on 2017-2020 programs addressing the following themes: Climate change, economics, ecosystem, environmental law, forest conservation, global policies, marine and polar species, protected areas, science and knowledge, social policy, water, and world heritage.